rancher/elemental-docs/docs/customizing.md

 For this example, the following files are required:

-* additional clout-init files to include within the installed system
+* additional `clout-init` files included in the installed system
-* additional installation hooks to prepare the LVM volumes at install time
+* additional installation hooks to prepare the LVM volumes during the installation
-* additional Elemental client configuration file to point hooks file location
+* additional Elemental client configuration file containing the hooks file location

 Lets create an `overlay` directory to create the directory tree that needs to be added into the ISO root.
 In that case the `overlay` directory could contain: